-Daniel is a partner of the firm and a member of our Employment & Labour Group.
+Daniel is a partner of the firm and the Chair of our Employment & Labour Group.
 Prior to joining Torkin Manes, Daniel was a partner at a national, full-service law firm where he practised for over 10 years.

 Daniel represents and advises management and employers on a wide variety of labour, employment and human resources/workplace issues.
 His labour relations practice involves responding to union certification drives and unfair labour practice complaints and also representing clients at labour board proceedings, grievance arbitration and collective bargaining.
 His employment practice is varied and deals with all aspects of the employment relationship from hiring to termination, including employment standards compliance and complaints, employment contracts and policies, attendance/disability management, privacy issues, termination/severance obligations, departing employee obligations and restrictive covenants.